anchore/grype/README.md

 }
 ```

-With this information, Grype can select the correct database (the most recently built database with the current schema version), download the database, and verify the database's integrity using the listed `checksum` value.
+With this information, Grype can find the most recently built database with the current schema version, download the database, and verify the database's integrity using the `checksum` value.

 ### Managing Grype's database